 We take great care in helping people develop “re-integration” skills so that culture shock is minimized when you return to civilization.
 What if you don’t want to return to civilization?
 You’ll have skills that will allow you to open many new doors in life — doors that might have seemed too improbable (or even impossible) to open before.
 We are also looking at possibilities for people who want to stay on as long-term Forest Monks at a greatly reduced tuition rate after they complete their four month training.
 For now, we’ll be offering a “Town Monk” option where people can find a place to live nearby, and still come to events at ReWildU on a regular basis.

 We use an application process that begins with you filling out some questions.
 We’ll use phone conversations and perhaps Skype talks to further get to know each other.
-We want everybody involved, from prospective Monks to each of our guides, to feel like this is the right thing.
+We want everybody involved, from prospective Monks to each of our guides, to feel like this is the right thing for everyone involved.
 Most Monks feel like they “know” Kenton before they even arrive.
 Make sure to also watch some of Kenton’s videos at youtube.com/rewilduniversity to get a feel for his teaching style.

 We encourage but don’t require students to take part in the full four months of the program.
 Tuition for the full program is $8,000 per Forest Monk.
 For Forest Monks who wish to commit to three months only, we ask $6,500.
 Two months tuition is $5,000, and one month’s tuition is $2,800.